Open-Attestation/open-attestation/README.md

 wrappedDocuments = wrapDocuments([document, { ...document, id: "different id" }], { version: "open-attestation/3.0" }); // will ensure document is valid regarding open-attestation 3.0 schema
 console.log(wrappedDocuments);
 ```

+> Note:
+> Though `wrapDocument` and `wrapDocuments` are both identical but there is a slight difference.
+>
+> wrapDocuments:
+>
+> - returns an array and not an object.
+> - Each element in the array is a wrapped document corresponding to the one provided as input.
+> - Each element will share the same unique `merkleRoot` value in every batch wrap instance.
+> - Each element has an unique `targetHash` value.
+> - Similar to wrapDocument, every time you run wrapDocuments, it will create unique hashes (in front of every fields in the data object).

 ### Sign a document